ganbnuray/somm/README.md

 After watching Somm (2012), a documentary about master sommeliers and their examination process, I was inspired to create a RAG chatbot that could identify wines the user would like, just like a master sommelier.
 Finding a dataset that aligned with this exact inspiration was the starting point for my project.

+## Demo

+You can watch the demo video (sommdemo.mp4) in the public directory.
+Alternatively you can watch it in Youtube [here](https://youtu.be/S0NZxtXVKHw).
 ## Installation

 ### Online